CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 Swem assumes you can already do 80wpm for 5 minutes, and says nothing about shorter passages.

-None of them discuss erratic speeds.
+None of them discuss dictation that changes speed, or the need to build mental endurance.

 ### Blanchard's Pyramid